 The development approval documents are the material contained in the development application, approved plans and supporting documentation including any written and electronic correspondence between applicant, Council or any relevant Agencies during all stages of the development application assessment processes.

-- 5. The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite. - 6.
-It is the developer's responsibility to obtain all other statutory approvals required prior to the commencement of the use.
+5. It is the developer's responsibility to obtain all other statutory approvals required prior to commencement of any works on site and the commencement of the use.

 OPERATION OF THE USE